planetarium/agent8-templates/basic-3d-sideview/PROJECT.md

   - **`r3f/`**: Contains 3D components related to React Three Fiber.

     - **`Experience.tsx`**: Main component responsible for the primary 3D scene configuration.
-Includes lighting `ambientLight`, environmental elements `Environment`, the `Player` component wrapped in `SideViewController`, and the floor `Floor`.
+Includes lighting `ambientLight`, environmental elements `Environment`, the `Player` component wrapped in `SideViewController`, the `FollowLight` component that must be included with the controller for proper lighting, and the floor `Floor`.
 It renders the core visual and interactive elements within the physics simulation configured in `GameScene.tsx`.
+The inclusion of both `SideViewController` and `FollowLight` is essential for the proper functioning of the side view environment.
     - **`Floor.tsx`**: Component defining and visually representing the ground plane in the 3D space.
-Has physical properties.
+Has physical properties and implements procedurally generated platforms for the platformer gameplay.
     - **`Player.tsx`**: Component handling the logic related to the player character model (movement, rotation, animation state management).

   - **`scene/`**: Contains components related to 3D scene setup.

     - **`GameScene.tsx`**: Sets up the React Three Fiber `Canvas` component (implementing the Pointer Lock feature), utilizes `KeyboardControls` for handling keyboard inputs, configures the physics simulation using the `Physics` component from `@react-three/rapier`, and loads the `Experience` component with `Suspense` to initialize the 3D rendering environment.
+    - **`PreloadScene.tsx`**: Manages asset preloading before the game starts.
+Loads all assets defined in assets.json (models, textures, etc.) and displays a loading progress bar.
+Ensures all assets are loaded before the game begins.

   - **`ui/`**: Directory containing components related to the user interface (UI).
 (Currently empty)